sambarnes/alchemy/README.md

 ```

 ### Graphing Asset Prices
-Basic time-series graphs for a given asset is supported with the `./alchemy.py graph-prices [TICKER]` command.Example
+Basic time-series graphs for a given asset is supported with the `./alchemy.py graph-prices TICKER [--by-height]` command.

 Example:
 ```